icyJoseph/state-with-deps/README.md

 A state hook that can keep track of which parts of the state are being used.

-It does this to render the consumer component, only when the state it consumes changes, ignoring other changes to state.
+It does this to render the consumer component, only when the pieces of state it consumes change, otherwise, it ignores the change.

 The [swr code](https://github.com/vercel/swr/blob/master/src/utils/state.ts) summarizes it better than I can: